vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 ### Helicopter Operations

 VFR helicopters are generally processed via one of Sydney's Helicopter Routes.
 There are both inbound and outbound routes.
 Each procedure is delivered as a coded clearance designed to separate helicopters from fixed-wing aircraft.
 **Inbound** coded clearances contain tracking, altitudes, a clearance limit and at which waypoint to self-transfer to tower.
 **Outbound** coded clearances contain tracking and altitude to be flown.
 Outbound routes typically end at the CTA boundary

-You can find details of each Helicopter Route here, and full details are in the `ERSA FAC YSSY`.
+You can find each Helicopter Route below, and full details are in the `ERSA FAC YSSY`.

 <figure markdown>
 ![SY heli routes](img/yssy_heli_routes.png){ width="700" }